XelaNull/docker-ubuntu-7dtd/README.md

-This project seeks to create a better 7DTD Gameserver platform that can be configured and managed from the built-in webserver.
+This project seeks to create a better 7DTD Game server platform that can be configured and managed from the built-in webserver.
 This project results in a 7dtd Linux game server with:

 - COMPO-PACK
 - Over 450 Modlets available for easy activation, including Alloc's Server Fixes, ServerTools, Bad Company, CSMM Patrons, The Wild Land, and many more
 - Web Interface to manage your server, featuring:

-  - Start/Stop/Force Stop 7DTD Gameserver
+  - Start/Stop/Force Stop 7DTD Game server
-  - View Gameserver log
+  - View Game server log
   - Edit serverconfig.xml or any XML under Data/Config
-  - Nearly 500 modlets pre-installed, easily activated/deactivated with just a check/uncheck and restart of your gameserver
+  - Nearly 500 modlets easily activated/deactivated with just a check/uncheck and restart of your game server
   - Auto-Exploration of World rendered map
-  - RWG World Analysis with stats to inform you on the placement of prefabs within your randomly generated world seed
+  - Random-World-Generation analysis to inform you on the placement of prefabs within your generated random seed
   - Authentication utilizes 7DTD Telnet password, to keep the configuration simple

 **Future features:**